 Prerequisites: Check the course description for the course(s) you’re interested in to make sure you meet the course prerequisites.

 Course Load: Taking more than 15 credits per semester may require CCAPS Scholastic Committee approval.
-See Expected Student Academic Work per Credit of the Policies Governing University of Minnesota Twin Cities Courses in the High School guide.
+See Expected Student Academic Work per Credit of the CIS Policy Reference Guide.

-Registration for your U of M course is separate from registration for your high school course.
-Your teacher will tell you when to register for the U of M section of your class and provide access to the information you need.
+Registration for your U of M classes is separate from registration for your high school classes.
+Your teacher will provide the information you need to register for the U of M class section.

 Cancelling a Class/Withdrawing

-In unusual circumstances, you may petition to register after the midterm of the course or to withdraw near the end of the course by submitting a petition form signed by your teacher.
+In unusual circumstances, you may petition to register or withdraw by submitting a petition form signed by your teacher.

 Once you submit a registration request for the U of M section of your high school class, you are a bona fide University of Minnesota student!